 How To Read a Tachograph Chart?

 The chart usually provides a guideline for the models compatible with the chart.
 The speed rating is analysed by looking at the speedometer and focusing on the figures shown after the maximum speed.
-Average speed ratings usually range from 125kph to 180kph, depending on the vehicle’s weight.
+Average speed ratings usually range from 50 mph to 60 mph, depending on the vehicle’s weight.